 Volitional stability.
 Intellectual stability ought to lead to volitional stability, or stability of the will.
-At some point, we must become people who know how to make decisions and make them stick.
-A stable will is absolutely vital; without it, we can't keep commitments.
+At some point, we must become people who know how to make decisions and carry them out steadfastly.
+A stable will is absolutely vital; without it, we can’t keep commitments.

 Emotional stability.
 Our feelings can be expected to fluctuate, and indeed, it would be a much less interesting world if they didn’t.
 Nevertheless, we do need to be stable enough that our emotions don’t overthrow our convictions or keep us in a constant state of doubt.